 Maybe you eat the same thing for breakfast every day.
 Maybe you’ve had the same bowl haircut since you were 6 (no judgments).
 Find something small in your life that’s easy to change, and switch it up a little.

 Substitute your Shreddies for yogurt and granola.
-Try a trendy new hairstyle, like
+Update your bowl cut with a trendy new hairstyle, like

-a mullet not a mullet.
+a rattail not a rattail.
 Even a small change can help you find inspiration, and remind you that the doldrums of winter aren’t permanent.

 Shake up your routine, but not your success